Parallel Context Compaction for Long-Horizon LLM Agent Serving

 Key Points

-- Offers fine-grained control over summary volume.
+- Parallel compaction allows fine-grained control over summary volume for LLM agents.

-- Improves throughput compared to sequential methods.
+- Reduces end-to-end wall time compared to sequential synchronous methods.

 Article Content